 It can be easily seen that

-If we fix a policy $\pi\in\Pi(M)$, the MDP can be interpreted as a Markov chain in a natural way by removing all other actions.
-We denote this Markov chain by $M^\pi$, the corresponding state-value iteration functions $f^\pi_M=f_{M^\pi}$, and its least fixpoints by $v_M^\pi=\mu f_M^\pi$.
-Then, one can see that
+For a fixed policy $\pi\in\Pi(M)$, the MDP can be interpreted as a Markov chain by removing all actions not prescribed by the policy.
+We denote this Markov chain by $M^\pi$, the corresponding state-value iteration functions by $f^\pi_M=f_{M^\pi}$, and its least fixpoints by $v_M^\pi=\mu f_M^\pi$.
+Then , one can see that